sukhvinder32/ServiceNow-Interview-Questions/README.md

 - What is JSON?

 ***ANGULARJS***
+Note: We did not learn AngularJS which is different from Angular.
+I am currently learning AngularJS at https://www.codecademy.com/learn/learn-angularjs

 - What is AngularJS?
 How is it different from Angular 2+?
 - What is scope in AngularJS?
 - What are directives?
 Mention some of the most commonly used directives in AngularJS application.